iffathanafiah/CTF-WriteUp/APU IBoH 2024/Echoes of the System.md

 Walkthrough

 When opening the website, you will be greeted at **index.html**.
 Go through all the pages and at feedback.html, there is a text form where you can insert your feedback.
-It seems to be able to inject payload.
+It seems to be able to inject a payload.

 Try injecting using **cat flag** but it shows an error as it has sanitized the keywords cat and flag.